So, you are thinking about adopting a new family pet and you are curious if chinchillas make good pets or not.

 After just a short week, she sits on my head, shoulders, nibbles my fingers, my ear from time to time (creepy), and will cuddle up in my lap and just hang out.

-She’s even friendly and cuddly with me two-year-old son who can act somewhat out of control around her.
+She’s even friendly and cuddly with me four-year-old son who can act somewhat out of control around her.

 In the mornings if she’s sleeping, and she hears me come into the room, she will greet me with two paws up and standing on her back legs eager to say hello.